Developing Talent? You’re Probably Missing Vertical Development

 - Elevated sense-making.

-Many well-intentioned leadership development programs fail to deliver lasting results because they hit on only 1 or 2 of the conditions for vertical development.
+Many well-intentioned leadership development programs fail to deliver lasting results because they hit on only 1 or 2 of the conditions needed for vertical development.
 And any one of the above can provide some value, but it’s not until you combine all 3 that you have vertical development, and growth really takes off.
-Let’s take a closer look at each of these 3 condidtions.
+Let’s take a closer look at each of these 3 conditions.

 Leaders have the opportunity to respond to heat experiences when they face a complex situation that disrupts and disorients their habitual way of thinking.
 These situations help leaders discover that their current way of making sense of the world is inadequate.
 As a result, they seek out new and better ways to make sense of their challenge.
 Heat experiences are the what that initiates vertical development.
 Learn more about how to harness heat experiences for development.

-Leaders also have an opportunity to challenge their existing mental models when they’re exposed to people with different worldviews, opinions, backgrounds, and training.
+Leaders also have an opportunity to challenge their existing mental models when they’re exposed to others with different worldviews, opinions, backgrounds, and training.
 These relationships increase the number of perspectives through which leaders experience their world.
-Colliding experiences are the who that enables development.
+Colliding experiences are the who that enables vertical development.

-As leaders process and make sense of these perspectives and experiences, they enter an elevated stage of development.
+As leaders process and make sense of these perspectives and experiences, they enter an elevated stage of vertical development.
 A larger, more advanced worldview emerges and, with time, stabilizes.
 This is the how that integrates development, particularly when preparing high-potential leaders for the unknown.

 Is Your HR Function Focused on Both Horizontal & Vertical Development?

 Are both horizontal and vertical development factored into how your HR function thinks about your talent, your culture, and how people learn and grow?
-Consider these questions about the perspectives of the Human Resources and Organizational Development functions:
+Consider these questions about the perspectives of your Human Resources or Organizational Development functions:

 - Does our organization understand the difference between horizontal vs. vertical development?
 Are both horizontal and vertical development incorporated strategically into our leadership development methods and approach?